Clinical team photo 2021

 - Episodic pain crises and chronic pain

 - Frequent hospitalizations, emergency room and clinic visits

 - Impaired fertility

 - Restriction in blood supply, with potential tissue damage to heart, lungs, bone marrow, brain, kidneys and/or spleen

-- Psychological stress due to the unpredictable nature of the illness, and the potential for suboptimal functioning at school, work or with relationships.
+- Psychological stress due to the unpredictable nature of the illness, and the potential for suboptimal functioning at school amd work.

 - The potential for lowered self-esteem, which can impact compliance with home management, treatment and keeping clinic appointments